OrderChain: Towards General Instruct-Tuning for Stimulating the Ordinal Understanding Ability of MLLM: Introduction

 \section{Introduction}

-Large language models (LLMs), e.g., GPT3~\cite{brown2020language}, LLaMA \cite{touvron2023llama}, Gemini~\cite{team2023gemini}, and Qwen~\cite{bai2023qwen}, have shown unprecedented capabilities in understanding human languages and solving practical problems such as scientific question answering and code generation.
-When integrated with visual encoders, large language models can be upgraded to multimodal large language models (MLLMs), like LLaVA~\cite{liu2024improved} and GPT-4V~\cite{gpt4v}, which can achieve the ability similar to human visual intelligence and tackle visual understanding tasks~\cite{yuan2023osprey,wu2024dettoolchain}.
+With the success of Large language models (LLMs), e.g., GPT3~\cite{brown2020language}, LLaMA \cite{touvron2023llama}, Gemini~\cite{team2023gemini}, and Qwen~\cite{bai2023qwen}, researchers have been enhancing these models by incorporating visual understanding capabilities and led to emergence of multimodal large language models (MLLMs), such as LLaVA~\cite{liu2024improved} and GPT-4V~\cite{gpt4v} and Qwen-VL~\cite{bai2023qwen,bai2023qwen-vl}, exhibiting capabilities comparable to human intelligence in visual understanding tasks~\cite{yuan2023osprey,wu2024dettoolchain}.
 Despite these advances, the potential of MLLMs on order understanding for ordinal regression tasks is not yet well explored.

 Ordinal regression (OR) refers to classifying object instances into ordinal categories, and is crucial for applications in various areas like facial age estimation~\cite{levi2015age,liu2018constrained,shin2022moving}, image aesthetics assessment~\cite{kong2016photo, lee2019image, pan2019image}, medical disease grading~\cite{liu2018ordinal,gentry2015penalized} and so on.
 The category labels of these tasks all follow a natural order.
 Unlike general classification tasks, ordinal understanding is a crucial issue for the representation learning of OR tasks.
 Mainstream methods in the past, including order distribution learning~\cite{liu2019probabilistic,li2021learning}, instance comparison~\cite{shin2022moving}, and CLIP-based~\cite{li2022ordinalclip,wang2023learning,du2024teach}, all revolve around this point.
 Although these methods are effective, it is still challenging to train a unified model for all OR tasks due to different specificities of diverse tasks (e.g., in terms of the number and range of categories).
 Therefore, separate models are still needed for different tasks (see Fig.~\ref{fig1}).